 This is the greatest influencer on cost.
 The more people in the space the more mess that needs to be cleaned up.
 More people means more trash, more traffic on floors )sweeping, mopping, vacuuming0, more refilling of toilet paper, paper towels, soap, and simply more mess to clean.

 2. Type of Business

-Certain types of businesses tend to create greater cleaning needs.
-A manufacturing facility for example tends to create more dust, dirt, and grime which may be more challenging to clean than a corporate office building.
-In addition, certain facilities have cleanliness standards based on the products they produce – food, painting, or medial products.
+Certain types of commercial endeavors have costlier cleaning needs.
+A manufacturing facility, for example, tends to create more dust, dirt, and grime, which may be more challenging to clean than a corporate office building.
+In addition, certain facilities have cleanliness standards based on what they produce—food, painting, or medial products.
 What a business or organization “does” can have a major impact on how much it may cost to keep the facility clean.

 3. Facility Characteristics